- Target experiences to specific audiences based visitor behaviors, in real time

 Create a page in Optimizely that targets product details for bags.

 Add price and subcategory tags to tell Optimizely when a visitor purchases bags of a certain value.

 You can find more detail on all the steps listed above in our article about preparing Optimizely X Web for your site.

 To create an audience for behavioral targeting, you'll first need to set up a page.
 Then, add events and tags on that page.

-Now, we can target this specific behavior by creating a "Luxury Travelers" audience in Personalization.
+Now, we can target this specific behavior by creating a "Luxury Buyers" audience in Personalization.

 Navigate to the Audiences dashboard.
 Click Create New Audience.

 Under Visitor Behaviors in Audience conditions, select the "Added to Cart" condition.

 Optimizely stores events triggered by a visitor in their browser's local storage.
 This allows behavioral audience conditions to be evaluated in real time as soon as the snippet is downloaded from our CDN and without requiring a separate targeting request.

 Directly access values stored in event tags and use them in your variation code.
 For example, you might configure an event which tracks product detail page views.
 You could capture the URL of the product image using a tag.
 Then, create a Personalization campaign on the homepage which uses the behavior API to access the product image tag from the most recent product detail page view event and displays the image in a promotional message.